saurabhshcs/task-mate/README.md

 This is an application called task-mate.
 Basically this is application is in React + GraphQL with Next.js

 Initialized a git repository.
+Click here to clone repository - [task-mate](https://github.com/saurabhshcs/task-mate.git)

 Success!
-Created task-mate at /Users/saurabhshcsibm.com/Desktop/saurabhshcs/lunchNlearn/TS-React/code/task-mate Inside that directory, you can run several commands:
+Inside that directory, you can run several commands:

 - Starts the development server.